radius-project/design-notes/architecture/2024-08-applications-rp-component-threat-model.md

 ## Action Items

-1. Implement validation to ensure Applications RP accepts requests only from UCP.
+1. Implement authentication for communication between Applications RP and UCP.

-2. Implement Radius RBAC
+2. Implement Radius RBAC capability.

 3. Introduce fuzz testing to make sure Radius parsers are robust and not vulnerable.

-4. Radius should use mTLS as communication protocol between UCP and Applications RP.
+4. Review and update the RBAC policies of Radius components.